Nahalat Binyamin: History

-Ahuzat Bayit, the home-building association of wealthy Jewish families which started off the city of Tel Aviv, started building in 1909.
+Ahuzat Bayit, the homebuilding association of wealthy Jewish families which started off the city of Tel Aviv, started building in 1909.
 The purpose was escaping the crowded and unsanitary Old City of Jaffa.
 At about the same time, the Nahalat Binyamin Association, consisting mainly of tradesmen and clerks, craftsmen, shopkeepers, booksellers, a baker and a laundress, had trouble financing their own, similar project.
 The Jewish National Fund, which had helped out Ahuzat Bayit, was not forthcoming, as was the bank they approached.
 In 1911, a journalist and Zionist activist known as Rabbi Binyamin (actual name: Yehoshua Redler Feldman), a pioneer of the Second Aliyah (see #External links), wrote an angry article accusing the two institutions of favouring the well-off.
 Soon after its publication, the association acquired a long strip of land among the sand dunes running parallel to the coast.
 The 20 dunams (five acres) the association had purchased were divided into 35 plots.
 They started building right away, at first modest Arab-style homes with two rooms and a kitchen.
 The first houses of both Nahalat Binyamin and Achuzat Bayit were one-storey buildings with residential purpose, with Jaffa still being the main hub for work and business.
 Most houses were built of local kurkar, by Arab workmen from Jaffa, without an architect's plan and just following their experience.
 That same year, 1911, the association also signed an agreement with the renamed Ahuzat Bayit, by then already called Tel Aviv, partly joining it and agreeing to connect its streets to Tel Aviv's and to participate in the infrastructure costs, in exchange for being connected to Tel Aviv's water supply system and other services.
 The next year, with 23 houses already standing, Nahalat Binyamin became an integral part of Tel Aviv.
 The neighborhood consisted of Nahalat Binyamin Street itself, which ran parallel to Herzl Street, Tel Aviv's main axis, as well as Kalisher Street.